RareChip/GOAP/README.md

   * Everything about this implementation uses Scriptable Objects, making modifications and adjustments extremely simple.
 * Flexible Conditions
   * Conditions can use all logical operators.
+* Configuration
+  * Every GOAP-Agent has a mandatory configuration Scriptable Object that initialized the Agent's knowledge about the world.
+This neatly groups all sensor logic into one place.

-Eventually, I will add a guide to this page explaining how to use all features.
+*Eventually, I will add a guide to this page explaining how to use all features.*

 # WARNING